Becoming a student member

 Step 1: Meet the academic requirements for student admission

-For admission as a student member of the Actuarial Society of South Africa a person must have passed either Mathematics II or Mathematical Statistics II (on the mainstream level, rather than any ancillary level) through a recognised university, and have met the minimum performance requirements as set out below.
+For admission as a Student Member of the Actuarial Society of South Africa a person must have passed either Mathematics II or Mathematical Statistics II (on the mainstream level, rather than any ancillary level) through a SAQA recognised university, and have met at least one of the following minimum performance requirements:

-An Honours (or equivalent four-year) degree in Actuarial Science, including a pass in Subject A301 of the Actuarial Society (CA1); or
+- An Honours (or equivalent four-year) degree in Actuarial Science, including a course equivalent to Subject A301 of the Actuarial Society, from a university with Level 3 accreditation from the Actuarial Society; or

 Note: Where a minimum mark is specified for a particular subject this refers to the average mark for all modules which constitute that subject.